codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

-### Edit Product settings
+### Edit/delete Products
-Edit settings for an existing Product, or delete the Product from the Products dashboard.
+Edit settings for an existing Product or delete the Product from the Products dashboard.

-Edit all settings including the name of the Product.
+* **Edit**: Update settings for the Product, including the name of the Product, and the annotations defined for it.

-Delete a Product from the Products dashboard.
+* **Delete**: Delete a Product from the Products dashboard.
 Deleting a Product unassigns all the applications manually assigned to it in the Products dashboard.
+If the application is connected through an annotation, the annotation is not deleted.

-For applications connected through annotations in their manifests, the annotations are not deleted.
+##### How to
 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
 1. From the Products dashboard, select the Product to edit or delete.
 1. From the context menu on the right, select the required option.